xlrx/DeskHog/tech-details.md

-# DeskHog: a display for your data, a friend for building your product

-This is a super-lean file we've prepared for you to feed your vibe-coding platform so it has more context on what DeskHog is.

-While there's nothing wrong with a little agent-driven coding, you should still beware: LLM agents are very bad at modeling cross-thread interactions and thread-safe architectures on their own.
-You'll need to lead them explicitly.
-The existing architecture seems pretty stable and predictable at this point.
-Lean on it.
-If your robot ventures off the trail and takes *initiative* that breaks these patterns, you'll end up with crashes and your pull requests will not be accepted.

-## Hardware

-DeskHog includes the following hardware.

-- ESP32-S3 Reverse TFT Feather
-- Optional: PKCell 552035 350mAh 3.7V LiPoly battery
-- 3D printed enclosure – print: [3mf file](3d-printing)

-## Requirements

-Use [PlatformIO](https://platformio.org) to open this project.
-It works with VSCode and Cursor, streamlining package management, builds and flashing microcontroller boards.

-## How it works

-This micro-controller is programmed in C++.
+# DeskHog technical details

+Microcontrollers are a pain.
+They've got limited memory and, for our purposes here, you've got to write C++ 🫠

+But in exchange, our code can touch reality like no other kind of project.
 Here's what we're dealing with.

 ### Core and task isolation

-It's like writing code for mobile devices: we can only update the UI via the UI thread, otherwise the board crashes.
+If you've ever written mobile code, you'll feel right at home: we can only update the UI via the UI thread, otherwise the board crashes.

 We've got two cores and multiple "tasks" assigned between them – task is [FreeRTOS](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/FreeRTOS/BasicMultiThreading)-speak for threads:

 **Core 0 (Protocol CPU) tasks:**

 - WiFi
 - Web portal server
 - Insight parsing
 - NeoPixel control

 **Core 1 (Application CPU) tasks:**

 - LVGL tick (maintains timing, animations, etc for the graphics library)
 - UI: screen drawing and input handling

 We have to keep this stuff carefully isolated or we're going to crash.

+#### ⚠️ Vibe coding advisory

+Nothing wrong with a little agent-driven coding.
+This project has leaned on it plenty.

+But beware: the LLM agents are very bad at modeling cross-thread interactions and thread-safe architectures on their own.
+You'll need to lead them explicitly.
+The existing architecture seems pretty stable and predictable at this point.
+Lean on it.
+If your robot ventures off the trail and takes *initiative* that breaks these patterns, you'll end up with crashes and your pulls will not be accepted.

 ### Buttons

 <img width="500" alt="diagram" src="https://github.com/user-attachments/assets/14ea2440-90d8-4540-bebb-045c18fbbc99" />

-DeskHog has four buttons:

-- A reset button for turning on the device
-- A up (Page up/D2/GPIO2) and down (Page down/D0/GPIO0) button for navigating the interface
-- A center button (Action/D1/GPIO1) for interacting with cards

-If the board isn't responding, it can be restarted in bootloader mode and reflasahed using Platform.io.
+If the board isn't responding:

 - Hold **▼ (Page down/D0)**
 - Press **Reset**
 - Release **▼ (Page down/D0)**

+The board will restart in bootloader mode, where it can be re-flashed using PlatformIO.

+### Pin definitions

+You don't have to guess the pin definitions.
+You'll find them documented here:

+~/.platformio/packages/framework-arduinoespressif32/variants/adafruit_feather_esp32s3_reversetft/pins_arduino.h

+## UI progress

+- Status card: working
+- WiFi provisioning card with QR Code: working
+- Friend card to give you (mild) reassurance: working
+- Numeric card for Big Number insights: working
+- Funnel card: needs a redesign; probably should be horizontal layout instead, won't display more than three steps right now
+- Line graph card: working decently, but could use more detail
+- Other insights: not yet supported

 ## Important components